Disney World Restaurant Discounts & Coupons

 The least expensive Character breakfasts on property are currently:

 - 1900 Park Fare at Grand Floridian Resort, which is a quick Monorail ride from Magic Kingdom.
 This breakfast features Mary Poppins, Alice and the Mad Hatter.
-Breakfast at this restaurant will cost you $20.99-$24.99/adult and $11.99-$13.99/child (ages 3-9), plus tax and tip (prices vary by time of year).
+Breakfast at this restaurant will cost you around $32/adult and $21/child (ages 3-9), plus tax and tip (prices vary by time of year).

 - ‘Ohana at Polynesian Resort, , which is a quick Monorail ride from Magic Kingdom.
 This breakfast features Lilo, Stitch, Mickey and Pluto.
-Breakfast at this restaurant will cost you $20.99-$24.99/adult and $11.99-$13.99/child (ages 3-9), plus tax and tip (prices vary by time of year).
+Breakfast at this restaurant will cost you around $34/adult and $20/child (ages 3-9), plus tax and tip (prices vary by time of year).

-- Garden Grove at Walt Disney World Swan Hotel offers a Character breakfast on weekends (Saturdays and Sundays only) for $23.99/adult and $15.99/child (ages 3-9), plus tax and tip.
+- Garden Grove at Walt Disney World Swan Hotel offers a Character breakfast on weekends (Saturdays and Sundays only) for around $24.99/adult and $15.99/child (ages 3-9), plus tax and tip.
 This restaurant has a revolving cast of characters, often including Pluto and Goofy.
 While the Swan Hotel is not owned or operated by Disney, it is on Disney property (easy walking distance from Disney’s BoardWalk Resort and Disney’s Beach Club and Yacht Club Resorts) and is serviced by Disney’s bus system.
 It’s also serviced by Disney’s boats from Epcot and Disney’s Hollywood Studios.
 However, if you are staying off-site, note that parking at the Swan will cost you $15 per car.
 Thanks to Jen D and Jackie F for info.

-For the best food, I recommend Donald’s Safari Breakfast at Tusker House in Animal Kingdom, featuring Donald, Daisy, Mickey and Goofy in safari garb.
+For the best food, we recommend Donald’s Safari Breakfast at Tusker House in Animal Kingdom, featuring Donald, Daisy, Mickey and Goofy in safari garb.
 Other good options are Crystal Palace in Magic Kingdom (Pooh, Tigger, Eeyore and Piglet) and Cape May Cafe at Beach Club Resort (Minnie, Donald and Goofy in beach attire).

 The two Princess breakfasts are insanely expensive, but the surroundings are impressively castle-y and at least a photo package is included!
 The Character breakfasts where you can meet princesses are: